iCliniq Logo

 People exposed to areas with scrub vegetation where rodents live, like forest clearings, rain forests, riverbanks, deserts, and grassy areas, are at risk of contracting the disease.
 In addition, people traveling to regions with an outbreak of scrub typhus are also at risk of the disease.

-The signs and symptoms of scrub typhus usually appear within ten days of being bitten by the infected mite.
+The symptoms of scrub typhus usually appear within ten days of being bitten by the infected mite.
 The symptoms of scrub typhus may include:

 • Headache.